 We use the information we collect about you to process your applications, answer your queries, manage your account and enable you to manage your website user account.

 With your consent, we will contact you via our marketing and sales channels (email/ phone/ post) about other related products and services we provide which we think may be of interest to you.
 Our marketing communications are generally sent by email but we may sometimes use other methods of delivery such as by post or SMS.

-We mainly collect, store and process personal data at two different stages: (i) before you decide to enter into a loan agreement with us and (ii) when you enter into a contract with us.
+We mainly collect, store and process personal data at two different stages: (i) before you decide to enter into a financial product/service agreement with us and (ii) when you enter into a contract with us.